 A no carb bread is almost impossible to make.
 But, this low carb pork rind keto bread comes pretty close to being zero carb.

 After seeing a comment about pork rind bread on a Facebook post, I decided to give it a try.
 Unfortunately, I couldn't find a good recipe for it so I developed my own keto bread recipe using crushed pork rinds.

-The recipes I did see like this one were all flat breads so I made it that way as well.
-It may work in a loaf pan, but I haven’t tested it that way yet.
+The recipes I did see find were all flat breads so I made it that way as well.
+It may work in a loaf pan, but I haven't tested it that way yet.

 My first attempt was made with all mozzarella cheese and it was pretty dense and tasted like fried cheese.
 So, I added in a block of cream cheese to lighten things up.

 The method used is very similar to a Fat Head dough.
 The mozzarella and cream cheese are melted together first and then the eggs and flour are added.

 Although I was aiming for a nearly no carb bread, this pork rind ketogenic bread does have about 2 grams of total carbs per slice.
 The carbs are from the cheese and eggs.

 It's pretty much impossible to make a true zero carb bread.
 You can come close.
 But with recipes needing cheese and eggs, it's difficult to do.